Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Data preparation

 \subsection{DMD for mode extraction}

 DMD was proposed by \citet{DMD} to extract coherent structures from time series data of flow fields.
-This study computes eigenmodes from matrices $X$ and $X'$ obtained by time-stepping GSA based on an exact DMD algorithm \citep{Tu_2013}.
-The eigenmodes of matrix $A$ are computed from $X$ and $X'$ as
+This study computes eigenmodes from matrices $X$ and $Y$ based on an exact DMD algorithm \citep{Tu_2013}.
+We refer to mode extraction using the exact DMD algorithm simply as DMD.
+Here, $X$ and $Y$ are matrices whose columns contain flow snapshots.
+Each column of $Y$ corresponds to the flow field obtained at a time interval $\Delta T$ after the snapshot represented by the corresponding column of $X$ presented below

-where the superscript $\dagger$ denotes the Moore–Penrose pseudoinverse.
-In the numerical processing, $X$ is approximated by singular value decomposition (SVD)
+where $\boldsymbol{u}(\boldsymbol{x},t)$ denotes the flow snapshot at time $t$, $N$ is the number of state variables multiplied by the number of spatial degrees of freedom, $M$ is the number of snapshots, and $\Delta T$ is the time interval between $X$ and $Y$.